MinnPost/object-sync-for-salesforce/readme.txt

 	* This builds a basic interface for object map rows that failed to be fully created to map objects between the two systems, and have a temporary ID for either WordPress or Salesforce.
 	* If any of these rows are present in the database, it creates a Mapping Errors tab at `/wp-admin/options-general.php?page=object-sync-salesforce-admin&tab=mapping_errors`.
 	* For each row, it shows the WordPress ID, WordPress object type, Salesforce ID, and when it was created.
 Users are able to edit each row's WordPress and/or Salesforce ID, in case the data they need to map does actually exist, and are also able to delete each row individually in case they just want to let the plugin run again.
-	* This should further solve the issues raised in #97, as it gives users a non SQL way to manage those error rows, on top of the previous PR on this branch that kept them from preventing further syncing.
+	* This gives users a non SQL way to manage those error rows if they ever occur, on top of the previous PR on this branch that kept them from preventing further syncing.
 	* **Noteworthy change:** in `salesforce_mapping` we now filter the `$posted` array so it only contains the columns in the database table for object maps, plus the `action` parameter that we filter out later.
 I've verified that the various `create_object_map` methods do not contain other parameters that we need to preserve for similar use to the `action`.

 * 1.0.5 (2015-06-29)